ercenterprises/DisExclude/README.md

 # DisExclude 📋
 `Information 📜:`<br>

-A public list of Discord IDs to exclude from your MassDM campaigns.
+DisExclude is a public list of Discord IDs to exclude from your MassDM campaigns.